Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-06-15-0-to-gltf-triangle.md

 	<figcaption><b>Figure {{figurecount}}:</b>
 	<i>Providing vertex attributes for our triangle to the input assembler through buffers.
-    Our attributes are read from the buffer bound to input slot 0 and passed to the specified shader input locations.
-The stride between elements in the buffer and offsets to the different attribute data are specified below as well.
+    Our attributes are read from the buffer bound to input slot 0 and passed to the specified shader input locations, using the strides and offsets specified for the input slot and attributes.
 	</i></figcaption>
 </figure>

 {% highlight js %}
-// Specify vertex buffer inputs and attributes provided by those buffers var vertexState = {
+// Specify vertex buffer input slots and the attributes provided by those buffers var vertexState = {
     vertexBuffers: [
         {